-What’s imperative to understand about this interchange is this: my sister never texts.
+What’s important to understand about this interchange is this: my sister never texts.
 She hardly ever turns on her cellphone.
-But the world today has rattled even her enough to double check on me.
+But the world today has rattled her enough to double check on me.

 I don’t know about you, but I get a lot of phone calls these days I ignore.
 They’re from unrecognizable numbers and they’re from area codes all over the country.
 Cincinnati, Palo Alto, Saint Petersburg (Florida, not Russia) and Atlanta — all from places where I don’t know anyone, and if I did they’d most likely message me on Facebook or have my email.
 They are strangers calling from a strange land.

 Sometimes I listen to the pleas, the insistent requests to call about what is soon to be lost, but most of the time I don’t accept the call.
-Instead, I watch and worry about a political landscape where people cannot talk with each other about how to govern our country, to share concerns, to address our differences in a rational manner without being offensive.
+Instead, I watch and worry about a political landscape where people cannot talk with each other about how to govern our country.
+We cannot share concerns or address our differences in a rational manner without being offensive.
 We live in a country where people are arrested for speaking out and speaking up.

-I also know it’s impolite to talk about politics and religion; I’ve had friends and family hemorrhage from my life over these topics — and yet, a recent visit to Philadelphia illuminated the situation in which our country now finds itself, in the most microscopic of ways.
+I was raised on the mantra that it’s impolite to talk about politics and religion.
+I’ve had friends and family hemorrhage from my life over these topics — and yet, a recent visit to Philadelphia illuminated the situation in which our country now finds itself in the most microscopic of ways.

 I decided I could run with scissors because of the fireflies.

-You should know that I’m a historian, more than anything else.
-At registration in college — and this was back in the days where you had to show up and register in person the week before classes began — my plan had been to major in Psychology.
+I am a historian, more than anything else.
+At registration in college — back in the days where you had to show up and register in person the week before classes began — my plan had been to major in Psychology.
 That plan backfired when I learned Psych 101 was already full.
 What to do next?

 I decided then and there on the cold concrete floor of Folsom Field House at the University of Colorado that I would follow my next love — history, although the study of the intricate workings and oddities of the human mind has never been far off.

-As a historian, Philadelphia is for me like The Mall of America is to a shopaholic.
-We arrived and immediately set out to explore the one square mile of near-sacred land that carries more historical significance than any other mile anywhere.
+We arrived and set out to explore the one square mile of near-sacred land that carries more historical significance than any other mile anywhere in the United States.

-We wandered the streets and popped in to see Congress Hall, Carpenters Hall, Old City Hall and the Second Bank of the U.S. There was Declaration House, Franklin Court — Ben Franklin’s hangout, with his very own museum to house some of his inventions — and the Betsy Ross House.
-Standing in line to see the Liberty Bell was the most time-consuming; it ate up nearly 30 minutes of tourism.
-And Independence Hall — the place where a handful of traitors declared their independence from a tyrannical King who happened to be the most powerful man in the world at the time — and also housing the room where the greatest Democratic experiment in the history of the world, the United States Constitution, was drafted — a tour of that required a $1 ticket.
-The wait-time was again, 30 minutes.
+We wandered the streets, stopping to visit Congress Hall, Carpenters Hall, Old City Hall and the Second Bank of the United States.
+There was Declaration House, Franklin Court — Ben Franklin’s hangout, with his own museum to house a few of his inventions — and the Betsy Ross House.
+Standing in line to see the Liberty Bell was the most time-consuming.
+It ate up nearly 30 minutes of tourism.

 In between all of the E-Rides, there were nooks and crannies to explore.
 The most expensive viewing opportunity in town was the sparkling new Museum of the American Revolution.
-At $19 a pop, I wondered at what marvels it might hold but we bought tickets nonetheless.
+At $19 bucks a pop, I wondered at what marvels it might hold, but we bought tickets nonetheless.

-In a darkened auditorium, a movie was shown entitled, “Washington’s War Tent.”
+In a darkened auditorium, a movie entitled, “Washington’s War Tent” was shown.
 The film told the story of the American Revolution, the difficulties endured by the Continental Army, the suffering of those left at home to tend farms and town businesses.
 And the overarching worry that loved ones would be strung up as traitors to King and Country.

-Then the screen rolled away to reveal a canvas field tent.
+Then the movie screen rolled away to reveal a canvas field tent.

-Stark in its simplicity, we learned how, as General Washington, our country’s first President spent the war years with his troops, from 1778-1783 sleeping and planning tactical maneuvers protected by its canvas walls.
+Stark in its simplicity, we learned how, as General Washington, our country’s first President, spent the war years with his troops.
+From 1778-1783 Washington slept and planned tactical maneuvers protected by its canvas walls.
 The tent is often called the First Oval Office.

-It was this simplicity which most struck me about the buildings where the Founding Fathers dreamed up a New World based on freedom.
-No one was too grand to talk to anyone else; farmers, planters and businessmen strove together with a common purpose.
-They represented different life and business philosophies, and the taint of slavery hung over all their heads, an ugliness no one was willing to address at face value, instead passing the problem down to future generations.
+It was this stark simplicity which most struck me about the buildings where the Founding Fathers dreamt up a New World, one based on freedom and equality.
+No one was too grand to talk to anyone else.
+Farmers, planters, and businessmen strove together with a common purpose.
+They represented different life and business philosophies.
+The taint of slavery hung over all their heads, an ugliness no one was willing to address at face value, instead passing the problem down to future generations.

 In the parks, fireflies danced in luminescence, their bodies creating light from a chemical reaction, balancing science and magic.